Alhambra Theatre: Entertainments

 Like many other theatres, the Alhambra went into decline after World War I owing to the increasing popularity of cinema and radio.
 It was demolished in 1936 to make way for the Odeon Leicester Square, which remains on the site.
+According to a studio press book on the 1936 film "Men Are Not Gods," the demolition of the Alhambra Theatre was delayed so it could be used for staging the play "Othello" for the production of that film.
 The entrance on Charing Cross Road has also been demolished and is now a modern office block.